NetLogo/SimpleR-Extension/README.md

 ## Building

-Make sure your sbt is at least at version 0.13.6

-Run `sbt package`.

-If compilation succeeds, `sr.jar` will be created, and the required dependencies will be copied to the root of the repository.
-Copy all the `jar` files and `rext.r` from the repository root to a `sr` directory inside your NetLogo `extensions` directory.
+Run `sbt simpleR/package`.
+If compilation succeeds, `sr.jar` will be created in the `root-simple-r/` folder, and the required dependencies will be copied there as well.
+For testing, copy all the `jar` files and `rext.r` from the repository root to a `sr` directory inside your NetLogo `extensions` directory.
+To package for release to the extensions library, run `simpleR/packageZip`.

 ## Using

-To run R code you must install R version 4.
-You also must specify the location of your `R` executable using the SimpleR Extension > Configure menu in NetLogo after loading the `sr` extension, or have the `R` executable on your `PATH`.
+To run R code you must install R and have the `R` executable on your `PATH`.
 You can download R from [their site](https://www.r-project.org/).

 To use this extension, you must first include it at the top of your NetLogo model code in an `extensions` declaration.